Traditionally, sales couldn’t be scaled unless you hired more salespeople or marketers, and supported their processes and overheads.

 Channel sales can be a great boost to your sales growth if done right - given you have a delightful product and find the right partners.
 This not only helps you expand your reach and find new customers but also offers your customers a great experience by helping them make quick purchase decisions and augmenting their current set of tools and services.

 The benefits of channel sales are not just limited to scaling your sales revenues.
 Channel sales can greatly augment your existing pipelines with more leads, ensuring you have more leads to nurture and close.
 If there comes a time when your direct marketing traffic takes a hit, third-party channels can help you make up for it by redirecting their audiences.

 With the right set of tools, tracking, and processes in place and bad actors kept at bay, you can make channel sales a key driver towards your company’s growth and sustainability.

-Mehdi Hussen is the digital marketing manager at SalesHandy.
-He is passionate about helping B2B companies achieve organic growth and acquire new customers through data-driven content marketing.
-Mehdi writes about startup growth, digital marketing strategies, sales productivity, and remote work.
+Mehdi Hussen is the Head of Marketing at Zoomshift, an employee schedule software.
+He is passionate about driving organic growth and customer acquisition for startups through data-driven content marketing.
+He spends his spare time musing about startup growth strategies, personal productivity, and remote work.

 Subscribe to keep your fingers on the tech pulse.